chriiss/CryptoVerse-React-Redux-NextJs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Features

+search bar that allows
+- search for a crypto
+- autocompletion of crypto by typing a letter
+- history of the last cryptos search

+Adding cryptos to favorites
+See the details of each crypto with react-router

+sorting of cryptos by
+- price
+- market cap
+- volume
+- percent 24h

+Infinite scroll